Fifty Shades Freed (film): Plot

 Newlyweds Christian and Anastasia are forced to cut their honeymoon short and return home after receiving news of a break-in at Christian's corporate headquarters.
 Jack Hyde, Ana's former boss who was fired for sexual assault, stole some computer files.

 Christian surprises Ana with a new house and has hired architect Gia Matteo to rebuild it for her.
 Ana is annoyed when she openly flirts with Grey.
 She later threatens to fire Gia if she keeps it up, forcing her to stop.

 When Christian is away on a business trip, Ana disregards his wishes that she stay at home, and meets her friend, Kate Kavanagh, for a drink.
 Kate is dating Christian's older brother Elliot and fears he may be having an affair with Gia, his business associate.
 Jack Hyde attempts to kidnap Ana when she gets home.
-Ana's new security team subdues him, and he is arrested.
+Her new security team subdues him, and he is arrested.

 After arguing with Christian about her night out with Kate, Ana berates him for being controlling and possessive, demanding more freedom.
 He later surprises her with a trip to Aspen, bringing along Kate, Elliot, Mia, and José.
 Elliot proposes to Kate, who accepts.
 It is revealed that Gia was only helping him choose the ring.

 The newlyweds continue with their sexual experimentation, but it becomes complicated when Ana announces she is pregnant.
 Christian is disturbed, as he had other plans for their early years together.
 He leaves, going on a night-long drunken bender.
 After he returns, Ana discovers that Christian had texted and met his ex-lover, and former BDSM dominant, Elena Lincoln, who had groomed him as a minor.
 Angry, she locks herself in the playroom for the night.
-He searches for Ana in the morning and they continue arguing, with Ana telling Christian how important the baby is to her.
+He searches for Ana in the morning and they continue arguing, with she telling Christian how important the baby is to her.

-Shortly after, Hyde is released on a $500,000 bond and phones Ana, demanding a ransom of $5 million in cash in two hours.
-He threatens to kill Mia, Christian's abducted sister, if his demands are not met.
+Shortly after, Hyde is released on a $500,000 bond and phones Ana, demanding a ransom of $5 million in cash in two hours for Mia, Christian's abducted sister, if his demands are not met.
 Ana must not tell anyone and bring the money alone.
 She takes a checkbook and revolver from Christian's desk and goes to the bank to withdraw the money.